The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations

 References to markets, asset classes, and sectors are generally regarding the corresponding market index.
 Indexes are unmanaged statistical composites and cannot be invested into directly.
 Index performance is not indicative of the performance of any investment and do not reflect fees, expenses, or sales charges.
 All performance referenced is historical and is no guarantee of future results.

-All data is provided as of May 2, 2023.
+All data is provided as of July 2, 2025.

 All index data from FactSet.